12 Bond Crescent, Richmond Hill, Ontario, L4E 3K2, Canada

 Information not available

-"Brookes Westshore teaches all student the International Baccalaureate curriculum.
-We believe this is the most comprehensive curriculum available, and provides students with the knowledge and skills to be their best selves in an increasingly globalized world.
+"Brookes Westshore teaches all students the International Baccalaureate curriculum.
+We believe this is the most comprehensive curriculum available provides students with the knowledge and skills to be their best selves in an increasingly globalized world.
 Students graduate from Brookes Westshore with the IB Diploma as well as the BC High School Diploma (BC Dogwood).
 The global perspective of the IB is enhanced through our commitment to having 50/50 local and international students."

 Information not available